 That’s why an intentional and well planned employee onboarding experience is so crucial for every organization.
 Employee onboarding is the process that takes a new hire from signing an offer letter all the way through to being a value-adding member of the team.
 When employee onboarding is done well, new hires feel supported, connected to their team and the broader business, and have clear expectations.
 When onboarding is done haphazardly and piecemeal, you’ll struggle to retain the top talent you fought so hard to find.

 Join Checkr, Enboarder, and Namely as we talk through how to upgrade the employee onboarding experience.
 Our panel of experts will cover:

 - How to craft meaningful milestones for your new hires including how to structure the first day, week, and month.

 - 4 Cs of onboarding – A research-based framework for onboarding success.

 - The key differences between virtual, hybrid and in-person onboarding – and how to nail all three.

 - How to instill a sense of belonging and connection – especially in remote environments!

 - How to engage and empower the hiring manager (they are your secret weapon!)

-Save your seat today to learn how to make sure your employee onboarding experience is designed for retention and productivity.
-If you can’t make the live event, register anyway to receive the on-demand recording.
+Sign up today to learn how to make sure your employee onboarding experience is designed for retention and productivity.

 Learn from these experts